MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/view-or-change-the-default-locations-for-data-and-log-files.md

 ---
 title: "View or Change the Default Locations for Data and Log Files | Microsoft Docs"
-description: 'Learn how to view or change the default locations for SQL Server data files and log files.
+description: 'Find out how to view or change the default locations for SQL Server data files and log files.
 See how to protect the files with access control lists (ACLs).' ms.custom: "" ms.date: "06/13/2017" ms.prod: sql